 The specifics of your nerve block depend on the type of nerve block you receive.
 However, nerve blocks are an outpatient procedure Dr. Singla performs using fluoroscopic X-ray imaging.

 Dr. Singla first injects a local anesthetic to numb the area where she plans to perform your nerve block.
-She inserts a hollow needle into your spine and administers a contrast material to ensure proper placement, and then injects the medication.
+She inserts a needle around the nerve and administers a contrast material to ensure proper placement, and then injects the medication.

 After your nerve block, Dr. Singla sends you to the recovery area for monitoring and then discharges you home.
 You need to arrange to have someone drive you home after the procedure and take it easy the rest of the day.

-You should feel an immediate improvement in your pain following a nerve block.
+You may feel an immediate improvement in your pain following a nerve block.
 The length of your pain relief may vary.
-For some patients, a nerve block may last a few days to longer.
+For some patients, a nerve block may last a few hours to a few days.

 Whatever your results, Dr. Singla continues to work one-on-one with you to ensure you get long-term pain relief.

-To schedule a nerve block consultation at Beacon Orthopaedics & Sports Medicine, call the office or book online today.
+To schedule a nerve block consultation with Dr. Singla, call the office or book online today.